 A politician was canvassing the county in a race for a seat in the North Carolina State Legislature.
-He dealt in generalities and was careful as far as politicspossible not to commit himself on any proposition.
+He dealt in generalities and was careful as far as possible not to commit himself on any proposition.
 One of his constituents was a farmer whose sheep had been killed by dogs, and consequently he was much interested in the passage of a dog law then under discussion.
 The old politician knew how dangerous to his kind dog laws were, and had never mentioned the subject once.
 Finally the farmer in question began to follow him around, and ask him in a loud voice during his speeches: “How do you stand on the dog law?”

 At last the candidate, being forced against his will to make a declaration, said: “Yes, I am in favor of a dog law.”